chapmanu/series25/README.md

 #### Adding a Series25 Class

 Just add the class to the /lib/series25 folder and make sure that it's name can easily be plualized (adding one 's').
 If it is not that simple, add it to the /lib/series25/special_plurals.rb file.
+Also, don't forget to require it in lib/series25.rb

 #### Pull Requests